B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

-    --mode                      (Optional) Execution mode (1: only exact matches at DNA level; 2: exact matches at DNA and Protein level; 3: exact matches and minimizer-based clustering to find similar alleles based on BSR+0.1; 4: runs the full process to find exact matches and similar matches based on BSR value) (default: 4).
+    --mode                      (Optional) Execution mode (1: only exact matches at DNA level; 2: exact matches at DNA and Protein level; 3: exact matches and minimizer-based clustering to find similar alleles based on BSR+0.1; 4: runs the full process to find exact matches and similar matches based on BSR value, including the determination of new representative alleles to add to the schema) (default: 4).

 .. important::
 	By default, the *AlleleCall* module uses the Prodigal training file included in the schema's